ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the structure of error responses.

-Because client requests in ACME carry JWS objects in the Flattened JSON Serialization, they must have the "Content-Type" header field set to "application/jose+json".
+Because client requests in ACME carry JWS objects in the Flattened JSON Serialization, they must have the Content-Type header field set to "application/jose+json".
 If a request does not meet this requirement, then the server MUST return a response with status code 415 (Unsupported Media Type).